RDLLab/benevolent-deception-gym/docs/source/environments/exercise_assistant.rst

 This is the same as the `Human Athlete Model` except that the `independence` parameter (`i`) is set to **1**, so that the athlete always performs the action they believe is best (i.e. `BA`).
 Notice though that the Assistant can still influence the athlete's decision based on the energy level they report to the athlete (i.e. `AE`).

-This policy is useful for testing whether the assistant can learn to decieve the athlete in to making the best decisions.
+This policy is useful for testing whether the assistant can learn to decieve the athlete into making the best decisions.
 The assistant can be deceptive (or not) via the energy level it communicates to the athlete.

 State Space